 read_excel supports reading data from both xls (Excel 2003) and xlsx (Excel 2007/10/13) formats.
-Reading these formats depends on the Python package xlrd.
+Reading these formats depends on the Python packages openpyxl and xlrd.
 The basic usage required two inputs, the file name and the sheet name.
 Other notable keyword arguments include: